tenstorrent/tt-metal/models/experimental/functional_stable_diffusion/README.md

 # Details
 The entry point to  functional_stable_diffusion model is UNet2DConditionModel in `models/experimental/functional_stable_diffusion/tt/ttnn_functional_unet_2d_condition_model.py`.
 The model picks up certain configs and weights from huggingface pretrained model.
 We have used `CompVis/stable-diffusion-v1-4` version from huggingface as our reference.

+# Metrics  Interpretation
+`FID Score (Fréchet Inception Distance)` evaluates the quality of generated images by measuring the similarity between their feature distributions and those of real images.
+A lower FID score indicates better similarity between generated and real images.
+For more information, refer [FID Score](https://lightning.ai/docs/torchmetrics/stable/image/frechet_inception_distance.html).

+`CLIP Score` measures the similarity between the generated images and the input prompts.
+Higher CLIP scores indicate better alignment between the generated images and the provided text prompts.
+For more information, refer [CLIP Score](https://lightning.ai/docs/torchmetrics/stable/multimodal/clip_score.html).